 “Where God’s love is, there is no fear.”
 1 John, chapter 4, verse 18

-Book 13, A Sick Woman, majors on the letters Q and R, and offers help with writing the letter, as well as giving suggested activities, reading tips, charts to aid recall, and sight vocabulary words that children need in order to read the book.
+Book 13, A Sick Woman, majors on the letters Q/q and R/r and offers help with writing the letters, as well as giving suggested activities, for a child to pursue.

 “A Sick Woman” is the thirteenth of sixteen books in “The Jesus Series”.